alexporrello/DesktopPublisherAssistant/README.md

 This button goes hand-in-hand with the _Create Working Directory_ button.

 To copy a blank print specification document into _Desktop_ >> _DOC-TITLE_ >> _PDFs_, the user must enter the 32 part number and press the _Copy Print Spec Doc_ button.
 Not only will a blank print spec document be copied into the _PDFs_ folder, but it will automatically be named correctly (assuming that the 32 part number was entered correctly).

-#### _Copy Doc Pro Publishing Group Email_

-Copies the doc pro publishing group's email to the system's clipboard.

-#### _Generate Doc Pro Publishing Group Email Body_

-If information has been entered in the _Perforce Path_ text area, clicking on this button will generate the publishing email sent to the Doc Pro Publishing Team and copy it to the system's clipboard.

 ### Logging